Quality First. Because Quality Lasts.

 From his earliest days, Richard believed Simpson Plastering had the best people in the business — not only in experience and expertise, but in fundamental business ethics — a conviction which drove his decision to purchase the company in 2008.
 As Simpson’s owner, Richard implemented a company reorganization, by promoting new project managers from within the ranks.

 Under his leadership, Simpson Plastering has significantly expanded its geographic footprint — first regionally, and then nationally.
 Today, Simpson serves clients throughout the United States.

 An active leader and supporter of his profession, he is a board member of the Association of Building Contractors.

 Away from the office, Richard is the father of four and is a volunteer track coach at Woodlawn High School.

 One of the waterproofing industry’s national thought-leaders, Seth White has over a quarter-century of hands-on experience.
 He became Simpson's Waterproofing Division Manager in 2011, and is responsible for all day-to-day operations — including bidding, scheduling, field operations, estimating and project management.

 Seth joined Simpson after more than 12 years at Brawco, where he managed more than 60 field personnel while managing projects, estimating and fulfilling his role as V.P.

 Seth has estimated, procured and managed over 50 projects in a single year, and he’s successfully completed projects across the southeast and beyond.

 Estimator and PM Wetwall Division

-Since graduating from Auburn with a degree in marketing, John served in Iraq with the United States Army, obtained a law degree, and worked in various positions in the finance and construction industries.
+Since graduating from Auburn with a degree in marketing, John has served the United States Army in Iraq, earned a law degree, and worked in various positions in the finance and construction industries.